maksverver/pushfight/README.md

 There is one final rule.
 After a player has performed their push move, a special piece called an *anchor* is placed on the pushing piece.
 The opponent may not push that piece during the next turn.
-This prevents obvious stalemates with players pushing the same row of pieces back and forth.
+This prevents obvious stalemates with players pushing the same row of pieces back and forth, and also adds some tactical opportunities to the game.

 ## Notation of positions and moves